 Whether you like sleeping close to nature in a tent or relaxing in style in an RV, camping in a state park gives you the inside view to explore history, natural areas and fun activities for the entire family.
-If you've never camped, or haven't camped in years, we've got two programs to help.
-Our First-time Camper program is for people who have never camped in a Pennsylvania State Park.
-Our Family Camping programs are for those who want guided, hands-on help camping.
+If you don't want to bring your own equipment, check out the Lodging page for how to rent a cabin, yurt, cottage or stay in an inn.

 Explore Recreation to see what types of recreational opportunities are available in parks.

 Full Service - nearby restrooms have flush toilets and warm showers, the campsite has sewer, water, electric hookup, a picnic table and fire ring

 Modern - nearby restrooms have flush toilets and warm showers, the campsite has a picnic table and fire ring

 Rustic - nearby restrooms have vault toilets, the campsite has a picnic table and fire ring

 Modern/Rustic - nearby restrooms have modern facilities in the warmer months, then have rustic facilities in the colder months, the campsite has a picnic table and fire ring